navdeepsekhon/kafkaer/README.md

 # Overview
 Kafkaer is a deployment and configuration tool for Apache Kafka.
 It allows you to automate creation/update of topics and brokers across multiple environments.
+Create one template configration file and control using different properties files.

 Current features:
 * Create topics